Marching Pride of North Alabama: Today

 The North Alabama Marching Pride performed in Alabama Governor Bob Riley's Second Inaugural Parade on January 15, 2007 in Montgomery.
 They also performed in the Inaugural Parade for Alabama Governor Robert J. Bentley on January 19, 2015.

 Since 2011, the North Alabama Marching Pride has performed exhibitions for Bands of America.
 They have performed in Atlanta and Indianapolis for these events.

+The North Alabama Marching Pride was invited to perform at the 99th Macy's Thanksgiving Day Parade taking place on November 27, 2025.

 Organization

 The band performs at games throughout the football season.
 Its affiliates, The Majorettes, Lionettes (dance line), and Color Guard are a part of each halftime show.

 The UNA Lionettes are the dance line which performs as a part of the North Alabama Marching Pride Marching Band; the UNA Majorettes are considered an integral part of the band; the UNA Color Guard provides visual impact for the band.

 The Jazz Band is a select part of the band that represents UNA in a number of performances, including an annual concert tour of area high schools.

 Additional performing opportunities are provided by the Jazz Combo, the Percussion Ensemble, the Brass Ensemble and the Woodwind Ensemble.
 All performing groups at the University are a part of the school curriculum, and members receive academic credit.
 The groups are supervised and taught by experienced and interested faculty members.